rootp1/SignalFi-bot/faucet-app/README.md

-# SignalFi Faucet App
+# SignalFi PYUSD Faucet App

-## 🚀 Basic React App for Testing
+## 🚀 React App for PayPal USD Testing

-This is a simple React app that allows users to:
+This is a React app that allows users to:
 1. Add Arcology Devnet to MetaMask (one click)
+2. Claim free PYUSD tokens from the faucet contract (100 PYUSD every 24 hours)
-2. Mint free USDC and WETH tokens for testing
+3. Mint free WETH tokens for testing
-3. View their token balances
+4. View their token balances

-**No CSS - Pure functionality only!**
+**Features PYUSD Faucet Integration with 24-hour cooldown!**

 ---